“Stuck in a BitLocker Recovery Key Loop? How to Unlock and Fix It (2025 Update)”

 PR

-2) Work/School devices: IT/Entra ID
+2) Work/School devices: IT / Entra ID

 3) Places you may have saved it

-• Printed page labeled “BitLocker Recovery Key”
+• A printed page labeled “BitLocker Recovery Key”

-• USB drive with a .txt file (e.g., BitLocker Recovery Key … .txt)
+• A USB drive containing a .txt file (e.g., BitLocker Recovery Key … .txt)

 • Cloud storage (OneDrive, etc.) if you exported it